gwendolynthompson/proxy-tuning/README.md

 # Tuning Language Models by Proxy

+**Question**: Why can't we use techniques like LoRA on models like GPT 3.5?
+LoRA requires direct access to the model's parameters and models like GPT 3.5 are proproetary.
+**Question**: Why is it so resource intensive to fine-tune a model?
+It requires a lot of memory, compute power and training time to update a full model.

 ## Challenge
 - Large pretrained models become very resource intensive to fine-tune on specific domains.
-- Difficult to rely on accessing LLMs parameters as some models are propietary (like GPT-3.5).
+- Difficult to rely on accessing LLMs parameters as some models are proprietary (like GPT-3.5).

 ## Proxy Tuning
 - A decoding time algorithm designed to tune large pretrained LMs.